Brilliant Complex Numbers

 What you’ll learn

-- Complex conjugates: what they are and why squaring the modulus of a complex amplitude gives the measurement probability (Born’s rule)
+• Complex conjugates and division: what conjugates are and how they make division workable (later, in quantum mechanics, squaring the modulus of a complex amplitude gives the measurement probability via the Born rule)

 Course structure

-Arithmetic is covered first in rectangular form (a + bi), then revisited in polar form to show how multiplication becomes rotation - a much cleaner picture.
-Euler’s formula is approached through the series expansions of e^x, cos(x), and sin(x), connecting calculus and complex numbers without requiring heavy calculation.
+Arithmetic is covered first in rectangular form (a + bi), then revisited in polar form to show how multiplication becomes rotation and scaling - a much cleaner picture.
+Conjugates and division follow, and the later levels work up to powers and roots, where polar form really pays off.

 Who is this for?